2012 Dharmapuri violence: Incident

 The unrest was sparked with the eloping of 20 year-old Divya, a Vanniyar from Sellankottai village, with 19 year-old E. Ilavarasan, a Dalit from the neighbouring Natham colony.
 Both were college students, and had been in a relationship for a long time.
 Their relationship was known to Ilavarasan's parents for at least a year before their elopement.
 The couple fled from the area when their parents opposed the marriage, and got married in a Salem temple on 12 October 2012.
 After their flight, Ilavarasan's parents fled too, fearing an outburst of violence from the Vanniyars.
 Two weeks later, on 7 November, a caste panchayat of both communities was gathered, in which the couple were ordered to come home.
 When they refused, many Vanniyar community members taunted Divya's father, G. Nagaraj, for bringing "shame" to the community.
-Facing humiliation and distraught over the refusal of his daughter to return, he hung himself on the same evening.
+Facing humiliation and distraught over the refusal of his daughter to return, he hanged himself on the same evening.

 His body was discovered the next day.
 For his funeral, Vanniyars from 22 other villages had gathered.
 That afternoon, a 1500-strong Vanniayar mob marched towards the Natham colony, bearing Nagaraj's body, shouting caste slogans and cutting trees to block the Tirupattur highway.
 At the time, most of the Dalit men, who were daily-wagers in Coimbatore and Bangalore, were away, and the women and children that were there fled into nearby fields.
 Around 4:30, the mob charged into Natham bearing petrol and weapons.
 They looted every house, and torched many of them.
 The mob then moved on to Anna Nagar, 1.5 km away, and repeated the process while shouting obscenities.
 36 out of 50 houses in the colony were set on fire.
 In Kodampatti, the mob was able to torch 14 houses but broke apart when a police team arrived.
 The head of the Sellankottai village claimed the villagers of Sellankottai had nothing to do with the violence.

 The attack was reportedly organized by Vanniyar leaders to teach the Dalits who were upwardly mobile a lesson.